-If you’re interested in Mystery Shopping Jobs, it’s important to learn How to Mystery Shop, but there are some top secret tips to make the most amount of money possible, and not get caught in a scam.
+If you’re interested in Mystery Shopping Jobs, it’s important to learn How to Mystery Shop first.
+There are some top secret tips to make the most amount of money possible, and not get caught in a scam.

 Back in my “cash-based broke college student days,” I stumbled on mystery shopping as a way to make a little extra income and get free fast food at the same time.

-After college, life got hectic and I stopped mystery shopping, but I always suggested it to busy friends who were looking for some additional income that wasn’t time-consuming.
+After college, life got hectic and I stopped my mystery shopping jobs.
+But I always suggested it to busy friends who were looking for some additional income that wasn’t time-consuming.
 After a few years of that, I came across a podcast that reminded me that I should incorporate mystery shopping back into my busy life as a way to avoid taking on holiday season debt.

 Since I’m in the middle of my debt-free journey, I believe in giving every dollar a job.
 So I designated the mystery shopping income I earned as Christmas gift money.